 Could IVF Be On the Way Out for Infertility Treatments?

-Education & Research With potential side effects, skyrocketing costs and varying success rates, in-vitro fertilization could soon be replaced with a friendlier treatment.
+Education & Research With potential side effects, skyrocketing costs and varying success rates, in-vitro fertilization could soon be replaced.

 Infertility affects approximately 18,356 individuals daily.
 Currently, in-vitro fertilization (IVF) is used as a standard for infertility treatment.
 The success rate of IVF depends on a number of factors, including reproductive history, maternal age, the cause of infertility and lifestyle factors.
 IVF is also expensive, ranging in cost from $12,000 to $17,000 for a single treatment.
 There are also many side effects that may occur due to the hormone treatments required with IVF.

 In Australia, there has been a breakthrough in fertility research.
 This new treatment could lower the cost and be less invasive than the current IVF treatment.

 This new breakthrough builds on in-vitro maturation (IVM).
 The plus side is that it requires fewer hormone drugs because this process removes the egg from the ovary before it matures and grows in a cell culture.
 Since there are fewer drugs being used, it reduces the cost and risk associated with standard IVF treatments.
 With the breakthrough in treatment, there was an overall improvement to the quality of the eggs, and when compared to the standard IVM process, a 50 percent increase in the number of viable embryos.

 "As technology and research advance, infertility will hopefully become an easier and less expensive process for couples trying to conceive."